-- □ You can play DVDs using the optical drive and the WinDVD for VAIO software.
+- You can play DVDs using the optical drive and the WinDVD for VAIO software.
 See the help file on the WinDVD for VAIO software for details. - Close all open applications before playing a DVD movie. - Do not use resident disc utilities or resident utilities to speed up the access of discs, because they may cause the system to become unstable. - □ Make sure that the screensaver is deactivated. - Region codes indicators are labelled on the DVDs to indicate in which region and on what type of player you can play the disc.
 Unless a '2' (Europe belongs to region '2') or 'all' (this means that you can play this DVD everywhere in the world) is labelled on your DVD disc or on the packaging, you cannot play the disc on this player. - Do not try to change the region code settings of the DVD drive.
-Any difficulties caused by changing the region code settings of the DVD drive are out of warranty.
+Any difficulties caused by changing the region code settings of the DVD drive are out of warranty. - If your computer has Wireless LAN and Wireless LAN is activated, playing DVDs may cause some interruptions in audio and video.